 When talking about jumbo loans, we’re talking about BIG loan amounts.
-Sometimes you need these to afford a bigger home, while higher prices in certain areas of Utah can also push you into the jumbo bracket.
+Sometimes you need these loans to purchase a larger home, while higher prices in certain areas of Utah can also push you into the jumbo loan bracket.
 If you’re looking at jumbo loans, here’s what you need to know.

-A jumbo loan is a loan that’s over the conforming loan limit set by government-sponsored mortgage groups, which are Freddie Mac and Fannie Mae.
-The conforming loan limits can differ based on where you’re at in Utah as well as the type of loan you’re getting.
+A jumbo loan is a loan that exceeds conforming loan limit set by the Federal Housing Finance Agency (FHFA) for government-sponsored mortgage groups, Freddie Mac and Fannie Mae.
+The conforming loan limits differ based on where the home being financed is in Utah as well as the type of loan.

-Freddie Mac and Fannie Mae set the cap of how high any individual mortgage can be.
-In 2021, the conforming loan limit for these investors to buy mortgages has been set at $548,250 in most Utah counties; a few counties in Utah are considered high-cost areas the limit is $822,375.
+Freddie Mac and Fannie Mae have a set cap on the amount of loan a person can qualify for.
+In 2022, the conforming loan limit has been set at $647,200 in most Utah counties; a few counties in Utah are considered high-cost areas and have a limit of $970,800.

 Jumbo loans do have more stringent requirements given the increased risk associated with getting a larger loan.